miketang84/bamboo/doc/myfirstproject.md

 ###Configuration per Project
 Each project or application has a configuration file *settings.lua*.
-Now Bamboo web framework builds on the top of Mongrel2 and Redis, so the database to use should be specified in a configuration file.
-Also, Mongrel2-related and Bamboo itself should be expressed clearly.
+Now Bamboo web framework builds on the top of Mongrel2 and Redis, so the database to use and Mongrel2-related information on bamboo side should be specified in a configuration file.
+Also, Bamboo itself should be expressed clearly.
 The typical example follows as:

 	project_name = "blog"
 	-- Mongrel2 info